 When you know a visitor’s email, it becomes so much easier to stay in touch and provide them with reasons to revisit your website.
 If you use online booking software, it’s simple to collect customer emails and schedule pre- and post-trip messages to stay in touch.
 However, it’s a great idea to collect email addresses from website visitors too, not just customers.

 Strategies to collect emails include a subscribe form on your blog sidebar or a pop-up offering something in return for an email, such as a newsletter or free PDF city guide.
-Visit Meteora, a tour company based in Greece, does this very well.

 The best websites grow their mailing lists by providing visitors with clear motivation to share their email.
 This may be quality content that a visitor wants in their inbox rather than sending it straight to trash or the temptation of receiving future discounts and voucher codes.